 The “Racial Issue” has been in the popular vernacular for well over a century, though the actual words used have come in and out of vogue.
 Yet as things are turning out, it is increasingly clear that it is not, nor was it ever, really a racial issue.
 The race factor was just a convenient bonus passed on by the state of slavery that started it all.

-Yet it is not now, nor was it ever a “racial” issues as everyone said.
+Yet it is not now, nor was it ever a “racial” issue as everyone said.
 It was and is a slavery issue!
-It was about guilt for the slavers, and self-contempt for the slaves.
-The fact that they were of different racial backgounds was just an offshoot of the original slavery itself.
+It was about guilt for the slavers, and for the slaves, it was having to accept someone else’s pronouncement of inferiority leading to massive self-contempt.
+The fact that they were of different racial backgrounds was just an offshoot of the original slavery itself.
 Why were Africans so popular as slaves?
-Becase they were so easy to tell from the rest of the population.
+Because they were so easy to tell from the rest of the population.
 Other sources could have been tapped for other desirable qualities, like easy to capture, train, and manage.
-But if they got their slaves from Finland, they’d be a lot harder to distinguish from the other europeans.
+But if they got their slaves from Finland, they’d be a lot harder to distinguish from the other Europeans.
 So African’s were perfect.

 No one has really liked things the way they were for a long, long time.
 But there have been serious problems to be solved before any real progress could be made.

-For the majority, the main problem was the decendents of former slave owners.
-They faced a serious challenge: if it’s wrong to treat the descendants of salves as less-than human now, then it was wrong all along.
+For the majority, the main problem was the descendants of former slave owners.
+They faced a serious challenge: if it’s wrong to treat the descendants of slaves as less-than-human now, then it was wrong all along.
 In other words, they cannot change their own stance on moral grounds without committing an act of supreme disloyalty to their own ancestors.
 That goes down hard for a lot of people.

 So they raised their kids with a different set of beliefs than those of their own childhood.
 Here were black parents teaching their children that it was no one’s choice but their own how far they would go in life.
 Here were white parents teaching their children that no one is born “beneath” them.
 And the scale began to tip, ever so slowly, back.